 - Direct access to a team of professionals and volunteers trained to meet the needs of the dying person, and carers.

 - Carers can leave at the end of the day and get some rest.

 - Some families prefer not to live in a house where someone has died (although others find this a comfort).

-These facilities often offer short-term ‘respite’ care as well as longer-term care for the dying person.
-Sometimes you can go back and forth during your final weeks.
+These facilities often provide short-term respite care as well as longer-term care for the dying person.
+Sometimes you can go back and forth between a palliative care unit and another setting during your final weeks.
 Many now have a maximum length of stay, so you may want to check this with them ahead of time.

-A palliative care unit or hospice may offer a break from mainstream health care or from people wanting to visit you at home.
-You may choose this option if you want to relieve your family from caring for you while dying, although they can still be involved.
-They can help in many ways, such as feeding, bathing, and offering comfort by reading, sharing music or simply being present.
+You may choose this option if you want to relieve your family from caring for you while you are dying, although they can still be involved.
+This can include feeding, bathing or simply being present.

 Some people and their family and friends are unsure of when to contact a palliative care unit.
 They may wait to call until the final days, possibly missing out on the support that a palliative care unit or hospice has to offer.
 Some facilities have waiting lists, so talk to your palliative care team about when would be an appropriate time to make the first contact.